Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.9Location

-Why for a family holiday — Four Seasons Resort Maui at Wailea opened in 1990 and remains the family resort the entire Maui family-holiday market is measured against.
-Three hundred and eighty rooms across the eight-storey beachfront tower, every room with a balcony, the upper-tier ocean-view suites with two…
+Why for a family holiday: Four Seasons Resort Maui at Wailea opened in 1990 and remains the family resort the entire Maui family-holiday market is measured against.
+Three hundred and eighty rooms across the eight-storey beachfront tower, every room with a balcony, the upper-tier ocean-view suites with two bathrooms solve the family logistics, and the adults-only Serenity Pool means parents can trade off.

 Best room: Ocean-View Two-Bedroom Suite (the family-of-four flagship) or Plunge Pool Two-Bedroom Suite for the upper tier with private outdoor space.